 - We have left details of our vet, a list of their favourite food brands and treats, the quantities we feed them, the commands that they respond to and how often they need to be groomed.
 You could consider including medication and any other information that might be useful to someone taking them on.

 - Your trusted friend may also come into play with repatriation of pets in the event of your death.
 This can also be covered in your travel insurance.

-- The information here is correct at the time of writing.
-For full and up to date information on the ‘PETS’ travel scheme, click here to link to the UK Government website before you travel.
+- The information is correct at the time of writing.
+For full and up to date information on the ‘PETS’ travel scheme, click here to link to the pet travel section of the UK Government website before you travel.

 - Click here for the Eurotunnel website, which also has a very easy-to-understand guide to travelling to Europe with pets.

 - You may also be interested in my related blogs about travelling with dogs, which you will find in The Wuff Guide to Travelling with Dogs

 - Pet Travel.com lists the entry requirements for over 220 countries.
 Since requirements change frequently, do double check with the official website of the countries that you will be visiting.

 Please feel free to share my blog with anyone thinking of travelling to Europe with dogs.